 Concerning the Grand Chapter of Maryland

 In 1797, the Grand Master of Masons in Maryland was David Kerr.
-There is in existence a dispensation which shows that in the same year he was also grand high priest of the “Grand Chapter of Royal Arch Masons for the State of Maryland”.
+There is in existence a dispensation that shows that in the same year, he was also the grand high priest of the “Grand Chapter of Royal Arch Masons for the State of Maryland.”

 The Grand Chapter, claimed to have been organized in 1796 in Pennsylvania, was an appendage to the Grand Lodge of that state and did not become independent until the year 1824.